 10 Best Snapchat Hacks

-Here are all the tips you’ll learn in this guide:
+Here are all the Snapchat Hacks you’ll learn about in this guide:

 1. Change the color of individual words and letters

 Tired of your boring caption?
 Did you know you can get each word and letter in a sentence to have a different color?
 Let’s spice it up with some fun colors.
 Here’s how you do that.

 Type your caption and tap on the “T” at the top of the screen next to the draw tool.
 This will make your text bigger and bolder.
 Now select a word or an individual letter in your text.